30 ways to save on tax

 4. Annual investment allowance

 If you are a landlord or run your own business, take advantage of the annual investment allowance (AIA) to claim for capital expenditure on items such as tools and computers.
-From January 2016, you can claim relief on up to £200,000 a year.
+Since January 2016, relief of up to £200,000 a year has been available.
 In 2015, the limit was £500,000.

 5. Marriage allowance